ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-sorting/index.md

 The example below demonstrates client-side sorting using the SSRM.
 Note the following:

-- `cacheBlockSize` has been increased to 10,000 - this allows the first request to load every row.
-- `serverSideEnableClientSideSort` is set to `true`
+- `serverSideEnableClientSideSort` is set to true
+- Any row group with fewer than 100 rows (the default `cacheBlockSize`) can be sorted via the client-side upon loading.
+Additionally, scrolling down through all of the blocks inside of a group until all rows are loaded will allow that row group to switch to using client-side sorting.
+- Sorting the Athlete column happens client-side - the rows are not replaced by loading rows, and a request to the server is not made.
+This is because the child rows for the expanded row group are all loaded and can be sorted client-side.
+- Sorting the Group column or any of the aggregated columns happens server-side - the rows are replaced by loading rows, and a request to the server is made.
+This is because the number of top-level rows exceeds the default `cacheBlockSize` value of 100 and the grid doesn’t have all the rows client-side in order to sort them.
-- When sorting any column in this example, the rows are not replaced by loading rows, and a request to the server is not made.
+- After the grid is loaded scroll down to the bottom of the grid, this loads all of the top-level rows.
+In this case sorting the Group column or any of the aggregated columns happens client-side because all the top-level rows have been loaded.
+This is why when sorting the rows are not replaced by loading rows and a request to the server is not made.

 <grid-example title='Client Side Sorting' name='client-side-sorting' type='generated' options='{ "enterprise": true, "extras": ["alasql"], "modules": ["serverside"] }'></grid-example>